linuxscout/arabic-stemmers-tester/README.md

 ```
 make visualize
 ```
-Global Stats are stored in output/global.stats.csv
+Global Stats are stored in output/visuale directory: it contains:
+* a tex file
+* charts images
+* pivots tables of evaluation

 ### Run Statistics on Datasets